svbatalov/primus-route-handler/README.md

 ### Routes
-You specify routes as usually with express 4 router ([route](https://www.npmjs.com/package/router) module should work too.)
+You specify routes as usually with express 4 router ([router](https://www.npmjs.com/package/router) module should work too.)
 In route callbacks `req` argument can be used to gather information about request and `res` allows to send response and set status.
+The same router may be usually mounted into your express app to handle AJAX requests.

 #### req
-Available standard express fields are: `req.url`, `req.query`, `req.body`, `req.method`.
+Available standard express fields are: `req.url`, `req.query` (parsed with [qs](https://github.com/hapijs/qs)), `req.body`, `req.method`.
 Additionally `req.spark` is available in case you want to do something specific and do not plan to use this route for ajax.
+You can get original request object via `req.spark.request`.

 #### res
 To send client response use `res.send(data)`.
 To set status use `res.status(code [, description]).send()`.